CupNoodles27/DRG-Tips-and-Tricks/README.md

 * You can block leeches with platforms.
 [Example](https://www.reddit.com/r/DeepRockGalactic/comments/sxor0f/one_day_ill_be_able_to_bring_one_of_these_up_to/)

-* If you aren't using the defender system, sentries always idle sweep southwest, regardless of placement or last enemy.
+* If you aren't using the defender system upgrade, your turret will always sweep southwest when idle, regardless of placement or last enemy.

 * The PGL can mine minerals.
 It can also mine things like mule legs and red sugar.
 This effect is bigger with Fat Boy, but you probably shouldn’t waste Fat Boy shots on minerals.